-- IV.
-Policy - 1.
-Requirements - a.
+- a.
 Participants must be eligible under one of the following provisions of WIOA: - i.
 1A Adult, - ii.
 1D Dislocated Worker, or - iii.
 Youth In school and out of school - b.
 Participants eligible to receive an ITA must select an approved training program that leads to a credential attainment in a career that is listed on the HPO List.
 Eligible and approved participants may, in consultation with the designated career planner, select an eligible program and training provider from the ETPL as documented on IWDS.
 The guidance and selection process will be provided in a manner that maximizes customer choice. - c.
 The use of ITAs should not be used as enticement to terminate traditional academic programs.
 The use of ITAs will enhance, not replace, current delivery systems in accordance with local area recommendations. - d.
 The WDB may develop eligibility standards for program participants beyond state policy. - e.
-The WDD will use the approved HPO List for ITAs funded through WIOA. - 2.
-Funding Guidelines - a.
+The WDD will use the approved HPO List for ITAs funded through WIOA. - f.
+Workforce Development will be responsible for authorizing Individual Training Accounts for eligible participants enrolled in subrecipient programs.

+2. Funding Guidelines

+- a.
 The fund amount for an ITA shall not exceed \$7,000.00, except for identified healthcare training, and must be for training for careers on the HPO List.
 Funds may be used to pay for occupational training and related pre-requisite coursework, as identified in the participant's IEP, including tuition, required books, school fees, supplies and equipment as outlined in the provider's course catalog and made available to the public.
 ITA funds may also be used for licensing and credentialing exam costs related to the training program and the industry recognized credential that is identified in the participant's IEP. - b.
 In recognition of the higher cost of training for healthcare programs, eligible participants choosing to go into the healthcare field may request and receive an ITA of up to \$10,000. - c.
-Eligible clients choosing to pursue an Associated Degree program on the Workforce Board High Priority Occupation Policy #15 List and from institutions that award college credits that are transferable at degree completion are eligible for additional funding to cover the full cost of the specific program. - d.
+Eligible clients choosing to pursue an Associate Degree program on the Workforce Board High Priority Occupation Policy #15 List and from institutions that award college credits that are transferable at degree completion are eligible for additional funding to cover the full cost of the specific program. - d.
 WIOA funds authorized from ITAs are prioritized for Lake County residents and/or eligible participants dislocated from a Lake County employer. - e.
 Participants are required to apply for other forms of federal financial aid.
 WIOA funds will not be withheld while the participant is awaiting determination of other financial aid eligibility.
 Participants who are delinquent in repaying a student loan will not be automatically disqualified from being considered for an ITA but will be counseled and advised to arrange a repayment plan with the financial institution which holds the defaulted debt. - f.
-Participants utilizing a WIOA-funded ITA will be ineligible for additional WIOA-funded ITAs for a fiveyear period from the date of training completion. - g.
-If the costs of prerequisite coursework push the total costs of a participant's IEP above the appropriate funding cap, the Director of the WDD is authorized to approve an ITA for an amount higher than the funding caps on an individual basis in cases when he or she finds that: - i.
-The participant is unlikely to find employment in a high priority occupation without the training identified in the IEP; or
+Participants utilizing a WIOA-funded ITA will be ineligible for additional WIOA-funded ITAs for a five-year period from the date of training completion. this funding restriction will not be in effect beginning